charliecalvert/CloudNotes/Prog272/Prog272Midterm2019.md

 - Rename your version of the **Address** assignment to **AddressMaven**.
   - Hint: use the **mv** command.
+  - Exactly which project you base **AddressMaven** is up to you.
+Pick a project that has features of the midterm in it already.
+Also, you will probably want to pick a project that you know works.
+For many it might be simplest to start with **week05-address-simple**.
 - Get the addresses from a REST call to our Express Server.
 You will probably base the call on work you did in **NodeRouteBasics**.
 Use **fetch** to make the call to the server.
 In **routes/index.js** create a route called **/get-address-list**.
 - Add five addresses to a file called **addresses-list.json**.
 Load the addresses into **routes/index.js** using the built-in Node Js [fs][fs] module.
 In particular, use the async version of **read-file** wrapped in a promise.
 - From inside the **/get-address-list** route use **response.send** to send the addresses to the client.